 held open, curated by Marie-Charlotte Carrier

-In 2022, Art Toronto launches the Focus Exhibition, creating a context to explore and investigate the works of artists shown at the fair, and an opportunity for them to present new and often ambitious works.
+In 2022, Art Toronto launched the Focus Exhibition, creating a context to explore and investigate the works of artists shown at the fair, and an opportunity for them to present new and often ambitious works.
 Here, contemporary artists are shown alongside historical works, complicating narratives and creating points of understanding contemporary concerns by examining the past.

 Curated by Marie-Charlotte Carrier, held open explores the manifold ways we relate to one another and the non-human.
 They hint at what these intimacies might mean, in all their complexity and ambivalence - and in doing so, they reveal the entangled narratives and ecologies that characterize the living but also how such relationships are in constant flux.
 The works in the show, pulled from exhibiting galleries from across Canada and the US, offer a respite, a moment to observe what is often concealed, and at times, speculation of how these worlds might be intertwined or even collide.